 A conviction on drug paraphernalia charges could result in heavy fines, a permanent criminal record, or even jail time.
 Fortunately, you may be able to mount a credible defense with the help of a top Connecticut drug paraphernalia lawyer.
-Reach out to an experienced criminal defense attorney today to discuss your case and your options.
+Reach out to an experienced drug crimes attorney today to discuss your case and your options.

 What is the Drug Paraphernalia Under Connecticut Law?

 According to Connecticut General Statutes §21a-240(20)(A), drug paraphernalia includes products, materials, and equipment used, designed or intended for use in propagating, planting, cultivating, harvesting, manufacturing, processing, packaging, ingesting, inhaling, or otherwise introducing controlled substances or derivatives into the body.

 The statute provides a broad list of all items that can fall under the umbrella of paraphernalia for purposes of prosecution in Connecticut courts.

 What is Possession of Drug Paraphernalia in Connecticut?

 Connecticut General Statutes § 21-267 governs possession of drug paraphernalia in Connecticut.
 This statute provides that it is illegal to use drug paraphernalia or to possess paraphernalia with the intent to use the same.